This page contains useful information that will help you to enjoy singing with choir.

 The choir rehearses for three terms each year, these correspond roughly with the academic terms of Michaelmas, Hilary and Trinity.
 There are breaks during Easter, August and Christmas (after lots of Carol Singing, of course).

 The subscription for each term is £30.
-You can pay monthly by direct debit.
+You can pay monthly by direct debit (£7.50 per month).
 If you prefer to pay each term by cheque, these should be made payable to ‘The Callington Singers’.
 You can also pay by cash.
 Children and students are not required to pay a subscription.

 The Callington Singers is a registered charity, therefore, if you are a UK Tax Payer, we can claim back Gift Aid on your subscription.
 To do this you will need to fill in a short form.
 This small measure brings in several hundred pounds to the choir funds each year, so please do so if you can.

-The Committee members who deal with all subscriptions and related paperwork (such as Gift Aid forms and standing orders) are Mandy Raphael and Phil Lamb (Treasurer).
+The Committee members who deal with all subscriptions and related paperwork (such as Gift Aid forms and standing orders) are Mandy Raphael (Treasurer) nad Ren Jackaman.
 If you are not sure who these people are, please see the Committee page in the ‘About Us’ section of this website.
 If you need to contact either of them outside of choir rehearsal, please use the contact form on this site.

-The subscription covers the costs of honourarium for Graham Williams and Gabrielle Lewis and also fees associated with hiring Simon Brett for concerts.
-They also pay for all music and sundry expenses such as printing, venue hire etc.
+The subscription covers the costs of honourarium for Andrew Wilson and Mark Smith and also fees associated with hiring venues for concerts and associated administrative costs.

 Our high standards depend, in the main, on regular attendance at rehearsals.
-Although the choir is large, anyone missing rehearsal will probably slow the progress of the whole choir in the following week, so please be willing to make this weekly commitment as part of your membership.
+Anyone missing rehearsal will probably slow the progress of the whole choir in the following week, so please be willing to make this weekly commitment as part of your membership.

 Rehearsals are held at Callington Primary School on a Thursday evening from 7:15pm until about 9pm with a break in the middle.
 We ask people to arrive at 7:15pm so that they can pick up music, buy a raffle ticket if they want and register with the secretary.
 We then begin to sing at 7:30pm, but that 15 minutes is very important, so do try to turn up at 7:15pm.